Configuring GitLab Runner on OpenShift

 note

-The use of a configuration template to customize config.toml is currently limited to specifying [runners.kubernetes.volumes] settings.
-Support to extend this to other settings is proposed in issue 49.
+The use of a configuration template to customize config.toml is limited to specifying [runners.kubernetes.volumes] settings.
+For details on the support to extend this to other settings, see issue 49.

 You can customize the runner’s config.toml file by using the configuration template.

-1. Create a custom config template file.
+1. Create a custom configuration template file.
 For example, let’s instruct our runner to mount an EmptyDir volume.
 Create the custom-config.toml file:

 [[runners]]